Top 20 JIRA Interview Questions and Answers

 Let us see how the Kanban board is created in JIRA step by step.

-a) Log In to the JIRA application using valid credentials and get navigated to the dashboard.
+a) Log in to the JIRA application using valid credentials and get navigated to the dashboard.

 c) Select ‘Kanban Software development’ and click on the Next button.